m-aparna/Green-Buddy/README.md

 5. User preference for visual information: Having loads of text-based data on plant care might confuse gardeners at times.
 Some prefer to visualise information through videos.
 Lack of proper information on good videos to follow may result in following bad suggestions.

-## 💡 Solutions
+## 💡Solutions and Features

-The goal of Green Buddy is to create a single platform that offers multiple services at one place, making it easier for gardeners, especially those who are new to gardening, to have a seamless experience.
-The solutions provided by Green Buddy include:
+The goal of Green Buddy is to create a single platform that offers multiple services at one place,making it easier for gardeners, especially those who are new to gardening, to have a seamless experience.The solutions provided by Green Buddy include:

-**1. Plant Information:** When users enter the name of a plant, they receive detailed information about it.
-This helps the user to improve their knowledge on the specific plant.

-**2. Plant Care Guides:** Detailed care guides are available to help gardeners keep their plants healthy, covering everything from watering to pest control.

-**3. Garden Shop Locator:** Users can find nearby gardening shops with information like ratings, addresses, and opening hours, making it easier to plan their visits and find what they need.

-**4. YouTube Recommendations:** The platform suggests helpful top-rated YouTube videos on plant care, allowing gardeners to enhance gardening knowledge through easy-to-follow video tutorials.

-**5. Weather Forecast:** A detailed current day along with 5-day weather forecast is provided, including alerts and suggestions based on the vegetative or flowering phase of plants considering temperature and humidity.

-**6. Plant Tracking:** Users can add specific plants to their profile, including species information and other relevant details like watering / fertilizer schedule, allowing them to keep track of their plants and manage their care schedules effectively.

-## 🎨 Features:

-Green Buddy enhances the gardening experience with the following features:

-**1. Features Accessible for Different Types Of Users**
+### 1.Features Accessible for Different Types Of Users

    - **Guest Users:** Access basic plant information without signing up.
 Guest users have limited functionality.

-- **Registered Users:** Users can sign-up once and keep using the platform by logging in every other time.
+   - **Registered Users:** Users can sign up once and keep using the platform by logging in every other time.
 Access additional features including personalized care guides, weather alerts, YouTube video recommendations, and nearby gardening shops.
-Registered users can also maintain a personal plant collection on their profile.
+Registered users can also maintain a personal plant collection.

-**2. Plant Information Search:** Enter a plant name to get detailed information, including common / scientific names and a description about the plant.
+**2. Plant Information Search:** Enter a plant name to get detailed information, including common / scientific names and a description about the plant.This feature helps users to improve their knowledge of specific plants.

-**3. Plant Care Guides:** Step-by-step guides for registered users on watering, pruning, and sunlight requirement.
+**3. Plant Care Guides:** Step-by-step guides for registered users on watering, pruning, and sunlight requirement to keep plants healthy.

-**4. Garden Shop Finder:** Find nearby gardening shops with ratings, addresses, and opening hours.
+**4. Garden Shop Finder:** Users can find nearby gardening shops with ratings, addresses, and opening hours making it easier to plan their visits and find what they need.
 Also includes integration with Google Maps.

-**5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from top-rated influencers.
+**5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from top-rated influencers to enhance gardening knowledge through easy-to-follow video tutorials..

-**6. Average 5-Day Weather Forecast with Alerts:** Receive a detailed current and upcoming 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
+**6. Average 5-Day Weather Forecast with Alerts:** Receive a detailed current-day and upcoming 5-day weather forecast with alerts and suggestions based on the vegetative or flowering phase of plants, considering factors like temperature and humidity..
 Stay informed about sudden weather changes to protect your garden.

 **7. Plant Collections:** Track your plants by adding and managing details like name, species, and care schedule.
-Option to add new plants or delete existing ones.
+Option to add new plants or delete existing ones.This feature helps users to keep track of their plants and manage their care schedules effectively.

 ## ✅ Tools/Technologies Used